How To Keep Your Face Warm When Cycling In Cold Weather

 Helmet Liner or Skull Cap

-In the shape of a small beanie, skull caps or helmet liners keep the face warm alongside wicking away excess moisture.
+In the shape of a small beanie, skull caps or helmet liners keep the face warm while wicking away excess moisture.
 Thanks to their convenient design, they sit snugly under a helmet.

 This is what a swimming cap would look like had it been made for cyclists.
-Sometimes, the solution to how to keep face warm in winter while cycling is: the entire package.
+Sometimes, the solution to keeping your face warm in winter while cycling is the entire package.
 By using one of these, you are providing cold protection to the whole head.

 What is a skull cap, you may ask.
 It’s a thin elastic cap made to cover the entire head, run down to the ear, and offer comfort and warmth for the top of your head.
 Similar to headbands, skull caps prevent the brow sweat from trickling down your face.
 As a bonus, they hold the hair down under the helmet, making sure sweat or air doesn’t mess it up.